TigerClips1/JaguarLinux-repo-PS4/README.md

 This is also may or may not be using apk package manger

 # you can help via PR to maintain these packages
+that would be helpful becuse making all these PKGBUILD file then compileing would take a long time